Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Introduction

 Stablecoins play a pivotal role in the digital asset ecosystem by bridging the volatility of cryptocurrencies and the stability of fiat-denominated currencies~\cite {catalini2022some}.
 They facilitate trading, remittances, and collateralization in decentralized finance (DeFi), and are increasingly regarded as foundational components of the emerging Web3 financial infrastructure~\cite{mai2022stablecoins}.
 Despite their intended stability, recent crises such as the 2022 collapse of TerraUSD (UST) and LUNA~\cite{ba2025investigating}, as well as the 2025 depegging of Ethena USD (USDe) that occurred during a broader market downturn, which erased nearly 20 billion USD in value, have revealed persistent fragilities in stablecoin mechanisms and limitations in their transparency.
 These episodes indicate that the resilience of stablecoins depends not only on their structural design but also on the degree of operational transparency maintained by their issuers~\cite{briola2023anatomy,duan2023instability}.

-Transparency in this context spans two dimensions: on-chain data that record verifiable issuance and redemption, and off-chain disclosures such as attestations and reserve reports published by issuers.
-As highlighted in recent studies~\cite{fernandez2024asset}, inconsistencies between these two layers can undermine trust and pose systemic risks.
-Understanding and reconciling these transparency dimensions is therefore essential for assessing the credibility of stablecoins and ensuring market integrity.
+Transparency in this context is fragmented across multiple domains of stablecoin information, including circulation records, issuer attestations, and reserve disclosures.
+As highlighted in recent studies~\cite{fernandez2024asset}, inconsistencies across these domains can undermine trust and pose systemic risks.
+Bridging these transparency gaps is therefore essential for assessing the credibility of stablecoins and supporting market integrity.